 It’s hard to go past Bondi Farmers Markets when you’re talking about Sydney’s best weekend markets – it’s an institution!
 Every Saturday, dozens of stallholders take over Bondi Beach Public school, offering organic produce, freshly baked bread, meats, flowers and more!
 The school is on Campbell parade, right by the beach – so make time for a swim if you’re visiting in summer.

-While you’re in town, visit one of these Bondi Beach cafes
+Protip: While you’re in town, visit one of these Bondi Beach cafes for a cuppa.

 – Website: Bondi Farmers Markets

 – Location: Bondi Beach Public School